Influence of nicotine and alcohol on sleep latency: the reward-attention circuit model: Results

-Next, we designed an experiment addressing the case involving exposition to nicotine.
-Starting from the baseline case, nicotine is added to the system by imposing $n_{\text{ic}}^0\ne0$ in~\eqref{eq:nicotine}.
-All other parameters are the same as in the baseline case.
+Our next simulation adds nicotine to the system by imposing $[C_{10}H_{14}N_2]^0 = 300$ nM in equation~\eqref{eq:nicotine}, which corresponds to the nicotine dose in a cigarette.
+All other parameters are the same as in the reference network.

-Accordingly, both the cortical and the VTA GABAergic neurons become active due to the consumption of nicotine.
-It is important to remark that, in our model, the influence of alcohol on the VTA GABAergic neuron occurs because of the increased cortical excitatory stimulation triggered by nicotine.